GEOS-DEV/integratedTests/docs/getting_started.rst

 If each test ends up in the *PASSED* category, then you are likely done with the integrated testing procedure.
 However, if tests end up in any other category, it is your responsibility to address the failure.
-If you identify that a failure is due to an expected change in the code (e.g.: adding a new parameter to the xml structure or fixing a bug in an algorithm), you can follow the :ref:`rebaselining proceedure<Rebaselining Tests>`.
+If you identify that a failure is due to an expected change in the code (e.g.: adding a new parameter to the xml structure or fixing a bug in an algorithm), you can follow the :ref:`rebaselining procedure <rebaselining-tests>`.
 Otherwise, you will need to track down and potentially fix the issue that triggered the failure.